guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

   ratio:  ratio-game-boy
 ---

 Remember the Pokémon games?
 I sure do!
-By looking at the gif above I can even hear the sound a trainer makes when he spots you, and hear the battle chiptune beginning.
+Just by looking at the gif above I can hear the sound a trainer makes when he spots you, and hear the battle chiptune beginning.

 A while ago I watched a video that explained [how to use shaders to recreate the battle transitions seen in Pokémon] and other RPGs and I was **hooked**!
-I know next to nothing about game development but I knew I wanted to play with shaders just to see what I could do.
+I know next to nothing about game development but I knew I wanted to play with shaders and see what I could do.

-Last time I wrote about OpenGL I explained how to correctly render a texture using [regl], so I won't go over that again.
-I'll use the same vertex shader I used previously to render textures and then apply different fragment shaders to achieve these transitions:
+Last time I wrote about OpenGL I explained how to render a texture using [regl], so I won't go over that again.
+I'll use the same vertex shader I used before to render textures and then apply different fragment shaders to achieve these transitions:

 {toc}

-All of them follow the same strategy.
-They paint a texture according to a value called `cutoff`, like this:
+All of them follow this strategy:

 ```
-result = calculateSomethingByLookingAtCoordinates(pixel)
+result = doMathWithCoordinates(pixel)
 if result < cutoff
-  renderBlack
+  paintBlack
 else
-  renderTexture
+  paintColorFromTexture
 ```

+A value called `cutoff` determines how far along the animation is.
+As the `cutoff` increases, so does the number of pixels that enter the first condition branch, and so the more pixels are painted black.

 In the UI slider you'll see throughout this post the `cutoff` goes from 0 to 100 but this value is scaled down so that inside each shader it goes from 0 to 1.